 Who I am

-My name is Stacey Montgomery, the owner of Stacey M Design, a small yet hugely creative design studio with a simple mission: to make kids smile.
+My name is Stacey Montgomery, the owner of Stacey M Design, Inc., a small yet hugely creative design studio with a simple mission: to make kids smile.
 I am a east coast kid.
 I was born in Connecticut, grew up in the suburbs of Philadelphia, and went to college in New York.
 I moved to Chicago after graduate school and now live in Aurora, Illinois.
-I am blessed to have an amusingly wonderful husband, a teenage son who is the joy of my life, and 2 totally awesome guinea pigs who are full of personality and who are constantly hungry.
+I am blessed to have an amusingly wonderful husband, a teenage son who is the joy of my life, and a totally awesome guinea pig who has a big personality and is constantly hungry.

 Why I do what I do